The History of the Kilt

 I was often asked if it would be difficult to lay a Belted Plaid or how it would work.

-For this Reason, I have a little video tutorial for my favorite “small” Belted Plaid made with a 4.5m long Fabric.
 This guide refers to today’s Method of putting the plaid.
 One can not assume that the Scots made the “effort” the plaid always accurately, especially since the soil was often heavily polluted and it also had to go fast.
 There are drawings with Slits in the Plaid.
 Some Historians therefore agree that the Plaid was feathered in these “Belt Loops” and then tied around the body, automatically forming wrinkles.